ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ```
 #### 3.2.2.
 Secure Client
 A secure client can be initialized by providing either a `crypto:Truststore` or a certificate file to the
-`mqtt:SecureSocket` and providing it as the `mqtt:ConnectionConfiguration` to client.
+`mqtt:SecureSocket` and providing it as the `mqtt:ConnectionConfiguration` to the client.
 Additionally, a `crypto:Keystore`
 or a `mqtt:CertKey` can also be provided in order to ensure two-way secure communication.

-Above only provides the configurations related to secure communication.
-In order to authenticate the client with the broker,
+The above only provides the configurations related to secure communication.
+To authenticate the client with the broker,
-the `username` and `password` needs to provided in the `mqtt:ConnectionConfiguration`.
+the `username` and `password` needs to be provided in the `mqtt:ConnectionConfiguration`.
 ```ballerina
 mqtt:ConnectionConfiguration connConfig = {
     username: "username",